Accenture/mercury/extensions/distributed-tracer/README.md

 In additon to printing the trace information as log messages, it is a websocket server for distributed trace UI applications to connect.

+# IMPORTANT - distributed logging vs aggregator

+Distributed trace logging should be set as INFO so that the performance metrics information are logged to a centralized logging system such as Splunk.
+This would allow devops team to do production triage.
+The logging is moderate and it does not impact production traffic.

+However, when distributed trace aggregator is deployed, it will generate additional network workload for sending performance metrics to the aggregator.

+We therefore recommend using this tool for development purpose only.
+DO NOT deploy to production as the additional network traffic would compete with production traffic.

 ## Turning on tracing

 Distributed traces are initiated at the edge by the REST automation system.